wbratz/williambratzdotcom/contents/favorite-factory.md

 ---
-title: My favorite factory pattern implementation
+title: Simplifying Object Creation and Reducing Code Duplication with A Unique Factory Pattern Implementation
 slug: favorite-factory
 date: 10/25/2022
-description: Design patterns!!
-There are a few design patterns I use often, one of which the the factory pattern.
-There are however some implementation aspects that I find a little yucky.
-A few years ago I stumbled across a page that I cannot find anymore with this implementation of the factory pattern and I absolutely love it, let's see how it works!
+description: Simplify object creation and reduce code duplication with a unique factory pattern implementation.
+Learn how to create concrete types for each interface and an abstract factory class to serve as a base for the concrete factories.
+Plus, see how to modify your interface and factory methods to accept additional parameters.
 photo: "./blogContent/favorite-factory/favorite-factory-sm.png"
 banner: "../blogContent/favorite-factory/favorite-factory.png"
 ---

-Design patterns!!
-There are a few design patterns I use often, one of which the the factory pattern.
-There are however some implementation aspects that I find a little yucky.
-A few years ago I stumbled across a page that I cannot find anymore with this implementation of the factory pattern and I absolutely love it, let's see how it works!
+Design patterns, including the factory pattern, are useful in software development.
+This post will show my favorite implementation of the factory pattern in C#.

 ## When should you use this pattern?

-A creational pattern, the factory pattern is used to create objects without having to specify the class explicitly.
-Let's say you have a coffee ordering application.
-It takes in a user input 1, 2, 3, and for 1, you want to return a cappuccino, 2 espresso, 3 regular coffee.
-Each selection (1, 2, 3) maps to a specific coffee.
-This is a great use case for the factory pattern!
+The factory pattern is a creational pattern used to create objects without having to specify the class explicitly.
+An example use case would be a coffee ordering application that maps user inputs (1, 2, or 3) to specific types of coffee (cappuccino, espresso, or regular coffee).

 ## The class diagram